-Although misdiagnosis and inappropriate psychotropic medication use in children are hot topics in general, no diagnosis (in my clinical experience) is more frequently misdiagnosed than childhood bipolar disorder.
-And no influence is more underestimated than the hyperarousal state that goes hand in hand with video games--including non-violent ones--and other interactive screen use, such as texting and internet surfing.
+Although misdiagnosis and inappropriate psychotropic medication use in children are hot topics in general, perhaps no condition is more frequently misdiagnosed than childhood bipolar disorder.
+And no influence is more underestimated than the hyperarousal state that goes hand-in-hand with video games--including non-violent ones--and other interactive screen-time activities, such as texting and internet surfing.

 Recently, I gave a lecture titled "The Negative Effects of Video Games on Mood, Behavior, and Cognition."
 The talk included cases of misdiagnosis and proved to be provocative, so I later blogged about a case of a child who developed a mental disorder precipitated by playing Wii .
 After posting the Wii story to Facebook, within hours I started receiving stories from other mothers who had noticed symptoms surrounding video game play.
 Here's an example: (name withheld for privacy)